ZipCPU/wb2axip/README.md

   as to gain other valuable insights from any monitored AXI4 interface.

   *This core has been [demonstrated in simulation](https://github.com/ZipCPU/axidmacheck).
 The AXI-lite interface has been formally verified.*

+# AXI Stream

+- [AXISBROADCAST](rtl/axisbroadcast.v) is a quick AXI stream processing engine that takes a single AXI-stream source, and "broadcasts" it to multiple downstream AXI-stream sinks.

+  *This core has been formally verified.*

+- [AXISPACKER](rtl/axispacker.v) packs AXI stream beats by removing bytes where TKEEP is zero.

+  *This core has been formally verified.*

+- [AXISRANDOM](rtl/axisrandom.v) is a quick AXI stream source generating random numbers via a linear feedback shift register.

+  *This core has been formally verified.*

+- [AXISSWITCH](rtl/axisswitch.v) is a quick switch for AXI streams.
+Given `N` stream inputs, select from among them to produce a stream output.
+   Guarantees that the switch takes place at packet boundaries.
+Provides an AXI-lite interface for controlling which AXI stream gets forwarded downstream.

+  *This core has been formally verified.*

 # APB